Ajša Sivka: WNBA

 On 14 April 2025, Sivka was drafted tenth overall by the Chicago Sky in the 2025 WNBA draft.
 She did not join the team for the 2025 season, choosing instead to focus on her national team duties for EuroBasket Women 2025 and on graduating from high school.

+College career

+On 6 May 2026, Sivka committed to play college basketball for the Kentucky Wildcats during the 2026–27 season.

 National team career

 Sivka represented Slovenia at the 2022 FIBA Under-17 Women's Basketball World Cup where she averaged 11.4 points and 5.6 rebounds per game in seven games.

 On 13 June 2023, she was selected to represent Slovenia at the EuroBasket Women 2023 where she was the youngest player at the event.
 During the tournament she averaged eight points, six rebounds and 3.7 assists per game in three games.

 She then represented Slovenia at the 2023 FIBA U18 Women's European Championship where she averaged 15.9 points, 9.3 rebounds, 3.0 assists and 2.4 steals per game and won a gold medal.
 During the championship game against France she scored 20 points and 12 rebounds, and was subsequently named tournament MVP.
 This was Slovenia's first ever U18 Women's European Championship.